manish-garodia/manish-garodia/projects/dba-essentials-test/manage-instance-memory/shutdown-startup-instance/shutdown-startup-instance.md

 ## Task 3: Start the Database Instance from SQL Command Line

-After setting the environment as instructed in Task 1 of this lab, you can start the Database Instance from SQL command line.
+To run SQL commands, you must start the Database Instance.

-1. Start the Database Instance again and open Oracle Database from SQL*Plus.
+1. Start the Database Instance again and open Oracle Database from SQL command line.

     ```
     SQL> <copy>startup</copy>